 It’s a CEO’s worst nightmare: a negative story gets out about their leadership or business practices — but it’s not true.

 Can reputation management help in this type of situation?

-CEO reputation is an absolute necessity in the event that untrue information is being spread online.
-If this happens to you, don't sit back and wait for the dust to settle.
-It's imperative that you work with a company that can fight misinformation and turn things around before false information becomes cemented in the minds of customers and/or potential investors.
+CEO reputation management is an absolute necessity in the event that untrue information spreads online.
+If this happens to you, don’t sit back and wait for the dust to settle.
+It’s imperative that you work with a company that can fight misinformation and turn things around before false information becomes cemented in the minds of customers and/or potential investors.

 UK-based consulting firm Brunswick group reports that 88% of investors base investment decisions on digital information.

 Many investors consider the reputation of the CEO before deciding whether they’re going to move forward with an investment.
 This isn’t just about their gut feeling — it’s about how a CEO’s reputation affects the public perception of the company.

 While the age of social media and instant information can be trying for CEOs, it also presents unique opportunities.
 CEOs can talk directly to both potential and current investors, without working through the media to make their voices heard.